 Provisions for tails disposal and decommissioning of plant and machinery including cylinders are made on a discounted basis to meet long-term liabilities.
 A year of discounting is unwound annually to recognise progression towards the full escalated cost estimate for eventual decommissioning.
 The final amounts of these provisions are uncertain but are evaluated based upon the planned operational activity involved in successfully achieving safe disposal or decommissioning.
 The provision for tails is calculated as a rate applicable to the quantity of tails held at the statement of financial position date.
 Consequently, a movement in the rate or quantity of tails held would result in a similar movement in the provision.
 In 2017, the assumed initial commencement of tails disposal was extended from 2026 to 2034.
 Capital costs to increase storage capacity have been included in the long range capital plan.
 The movement in the tails provision is taken directly to the statement of operations.
 Decommissioning costs are also escalated and discounted based upon current operational expectations.
 These include all costs associated with decommissioning the relevant equipment.
 Adjustments to the decommissioning provisions associated with property, plant and equipment result in adjustments to the value of the related asset.
-The cash flows which have been used to measure both provisions have been inflated at a rate of 2.1% (2020: 2.1%) per annum and discounted at a rate of 3.35% (2020: 3.35%) per annum to take account of the time value of money.
-In 2020, LES updated the 10 year look back methodology with high rates in 2010 being replaced with the low rates in 2020 as a result of downward pressure on interest rates.
-This led to a reduction of 74 basis points (bps) off the net real US rate from 1.96% to 1.22%.
-This reduction derived from a 64 bps drop in nominal discount
+The cash flows which have been used to measure both provisions have been inflated at a rate of 2.2% (2021: 2.1%) per annum and discounted at a rate of 3.45% (2021: 3.35%) per annum to take account of the time value of money.
+In 2022, LES updated the 10 year look back methodology to a prospective methodology through internal examination of long dated bond yields and through consultation with independent third party advisors.
+This resulted in a 10 bps increase in nominal discount rates and a 10 bps increase in the inflation rate to re-base rates to an acceptable range.
+As a result, the net real US rate remained consistent at 1.22%.
+This conclusion is based on current market data analysis which has enabled management to determine an acceptable range through statistical analysis of long dated bond yields.
+Details of the provisions are given in Note 17.